 Professor Binford was appointed to the Willamette University College of Law faculty and became director of Willamette's Clinical Law Program in 2005.
 She immediately reconstructed the law school's experiential offerings in both the Clinical Law Program and the Externship Program.
-She expanded the law school's clinical offerings from one clinic to five, including the International Human Rights Clinic, the Child and Family Advocacy Clinic, the Trusts and Estates Clinic, the Business Law Clinic, and the Law and Government Clinic.
+She expanded the law school's clinical offerings from one clinic to four, including the Human Rights and Immigration Clinic, the Child and Family Advocacy Clinic, the Trusts and Estates Clinic, and the Business Law Clinic.

-Professor Binford was recently selected as the Inaugural Fulbright Canada-Norlien Foundation Distinguished Visiting Chair in Brain Science, and Child and Family Health and Wellness at the University of Calgary where she will be conducting research during the fall 2015 semester on the impact of child pornography on victims with an eye toward legal solutions.
-She will return to Willamette in January 2016.
+Binford was selected as the Inaugural Fulbright Canada-Norlien Foundation Distinguished Visiting Chair in Brain Science, and Child and Family Health and Wellness at the University of Calgary where she conducted research during the fall 2015 semester on the impact of child pornography on victims with an eye toward legal solutions.

-Prior to joining Willamette, Professor Binford spent eight years with Pillsbury Winthrop Shaw Pittman LLP, where she specialized in corporate litigation and transactions.
-Her clients included a variety of Fortune 500 companies, as well as nationally prominent colleges and universities.
+Prior to joining Willamette, Binford spent eight years with Pillsbury Winthrop Shaw Pittman LLP, where she specialized in corporate litigation and transactions.

-In addition to her expertise in corporate law, Professor Binford has actively worked throughout her career as a child advocate.
-Prior to law school, Professor Binford was a licensed teacher with experience teaching in the inner cities of South Central Los Angeles, Boston and London.
+Binford has actively worked throughout her career as a child advocate.
+Prior to law school, Binford was a licensed teacher with experience teaching in South Central Los Angeles, Boston and London.
 She has served as a Court-Appointed Special Advocate (CASA) for abused and neglected children in the United States and on the boards of numerous non-profits.
 She is also a former foster parent.

-Internationally, Professor Binford has worked with the International Red Cross in Switzerland, the Croatian Red Cross and the Japan Red Cross on issues relating to child soldiers and other child victims of war.
+Internationally, Binford has worked with the International Red Cross in Switzerland, the Croatian Red Cross and the Japan Red Cross on issues relating to child soldiers and other child victims of war.
 Most recently, she has provided training through Save the Children in Southern Africa on NGO reporting to treaty bodies.
 She has lectured on five continents, in eleven different countries, and across the U.S. on topics primarily related to children's rights and legal education.
-In addition to touring Southern Africa in 2012 to research children's issues there, she previously toured Asia to research the role of child labor in the development of the Pacific Rim.
-In all, she has visited more than sixty countries and every continent except Antarctica.

 Designing Your Curriculum to Maximize Student Learning